ly16/ly16.github.io/_posts/2021-01-02-leetcode-Appendix.md

 - If we do not know the total node of tree:
   - Each node at most has 3 neighbors (1 parent + 2 child)

+### Arrays.binarySearch() Java API
+- It returns the insertion point of the index = -(res + 1)
+- Similar to Collections.binarysearch() in list or other collections.

+> If input list is not sorted, the results are undefined.
+> If there are duplicates, there is no guarantee which one will be found.